 Base-case discounted incremental results are shown in Table 4.17, with rivaroxaban versus optimal medical management yielding \$36,000 per QALY gained.
 Icosapent ethyl versus optimal medical management yields \$18,000 per QALY gained.
 Discounted incremental life year results were slightly lower than the incremental cost-per-QALY findings.
+Discounted incremental equal value life years gained (evLYG) evenly measures any gains in length of life, regardless of the impact on patients' quality of life.
+Results for the incremental evLYG were slightly lower than the cost-per-QALY findings given there is a life extension to each therapy over medical management.
 Incremental cost per major adverse cardiovascular event avoided could be interpreted as the expected costs to achieve one less major adverse cardiovascular event (MI, stroke, or cardiovascular death) when treating a population with rivaroxaban versus optimal medical management or separately, when treating a population with icosapent ethyl versus optimal medical management.
 The incremental cost per major adverse cardiovascular event avoided should be interpreted with caution, given that this metric does not have a known threshold for an understanding of value and does not include the differential timing or the differential importance of major adverse cardiovascular events.
-Note that the intervention-specific incremental findings are modeled using intervention-specific populations and therefore should not be directly compared across treatments.
+Note that the interventionspecific incremental findings are modeled using intervention-specific populations and therefore should not be directly compared across treatments.